ProfBrickz/LegoSetTracker/README.md

 - Install the .Net SDK from [Microsoft](https://dotnet.microsoft.com/en-us/)
 - Download this repository
 - Before running it download the modules with `npm i`, copy the `settings-template.json` file, and name the copy `settings.json`.
 - Google Chrome or Windows Defender may think the app.js file is a virus from the zip file.
-If this happens try having Windows Defender ignore the app.js file, temporarily turning off Windows Defender and turning it back on after the download, or downloading it with git bash instead.
+If this happens try having Windows Defender ignore the app.js file, temporarily turning off Windows Defender and turning it back on after the download, downloading it with git bash instead, or you could just fork it.

 ## Usage
 Start the program